 Those gold panties won an easy victory on the fourth day of the Wimbledon tennis championships in London yesterday.

-Those gold panties won an easy victory on the fourth day of the Wimbledon tennis championships in London yesterday.
+Background: Those gold panties won an easy victory on the fourth day of the Wimbledon tennis championships in London yesterday.
 Wearing them, sun-bronzed Californian Karol Fageros beat Italy's flashing little star, Miss S. Lazzarin, 6-1, 7-5, in a second round game in the women's singles.
 Of course, the gold lame panties themselves had to be hidden.
 They were banned recently by the Wimbledon authorities as too distracting.
 So Miss Fageros covered them with a pair of wide-mesh lace panties and everyone seemed happy.

 Excepting Miss Lazzarino, who complained after the game about the attitude of the crowd, who cared for "nothing but the panties", and about the constant clicking of cameras during her game.